Tgb1801/Plagiarism-Detector/README.md

 # Plagiarism-Detector
-This repository contains all files for the plagiarism detector project.
+This application detects the amount of plagiarism in the text and provides the sources from which it finds the plagiarized content.
+Tools and Technologies used: Python, BeautifulSoup4, HTML, CSS.